 Hyundai makes its all-new Sport Adventure Vehicle (as they like to call it) in four trim levels: SE, SEL, SEL Premium, and Limited.
 The first two trims get a 2.5-liter four-cylinder engine (191 hp and 181 lb.-ft. of torque) with an eight-speed automatic transmission.
 The available upgrade is a turbocharged 2.5-liter four-cylinder (281 hp and 311 lb.-ft. of torque) with an eight-speed dual-clutch automatic transmission and paddle shifters.
 The latter comes in conjunction with standard all-wheel drive, but the smaller powertrain can be ordered with either AWD or front-wheel drive.
 Since the Santa Cruz has pickup truck DNA, it has a payload stat: it can carry 1,753 pounds in its 4.3-foot-long bed.
 It can tow as well: versions with the smaller powertrain can pull up to 3,500 lb., while those with the larger engine can handle as much as 5,000 lb.

-The SEL ups the ante with heated side mirrors, proximity entry, remote start, push-button ignition, heated front seats, and a power-adjustable driver’s seat with lumbar support.
-Another perk of the SEL is that it’s eligible for the Activity Package, which includes bed upgrades in the form of a tonneau cover, LED lights, a 115-volt power inverter, and adjustable tie-down cleats.
-The other Activity Package amenities are roof rails, a sunroof, sliding and de-fogging rear glass, a wireless phone charger, a 10.25-inch digital gauge cluster, and LED interior lights.
+To jazz things up even further, the SEL qualifies for the optional Activity Package.
+This contains a medley of cargo bed upgrades (like a tonneau cover with T-slot utility tracks, LED lights, a 115-volt power inverter, and adjustable tie-down cleats), plus roof side rails, a sunroof, sliding and de-fogging rear glass, a quick-charging wireless phone pad, a high-tech 10.25-inch digital gauge cluster, and LED interior lights.

-The SEL Premium gets the contents of the Activity Package as standard equipment, along with LED headlights, the class-exclusive Digital Key (allows you to start the vehicle using your phone), automatic climate control (dual-zone), a leather-wrapped steering wheel and shift knob, an auto-dimming rearview mirror, and a HomeLink universal garage door opener.
-The cream-of-the-crop Limited adds rain-sensing wipers, leather seats (ventilated in the front row), a heated steering wheel, and two second-row USB charging ports.
+The SEL Premium gets the contents of the Activity Package, as well as a handful of refined upgrades such as LED headlights, class-exclusive Digital Key (lets you start the vehicle from your smartphone), two-zone automatic climate control, a leather-wrapped steering wheel and shift knob, paddle shifters, and an auto-dimming rearview mirror with HomeLink.